dmgatti/SingleCellRNAseq/_episodes/05-Common-Analyses.md

 teaching: 10
 exercises: 2
 questions:
-- "What are the most common single cell RNAseq analyses?"
+- "What are the most common single cell RNA-Seq analyses?"
 objectives:
 - "Explain how to use RMarkdown with the new lesson template."
 - "Demonstrate how to include pieces of code, figures, and challenges."